 Which sites are the most important?
 As customers interact with your brand across more touch points than ever, the answer is as many as possible.
 But it's a good strategy to start with Google (because of its share of search, as well as the auto-filtering for "best"), Facebook, Yelp, TripAdvisor, and your own website.
 Make sure to take into account your business vertical, and where your customers are most active, to see the maximum benefit.

 Regardless of platform, an effective review response is prompt, thoughtful, and assistive.
-Provide information that a customer might be seeking, and in the case of a negative review, apologize earnestly and offer the customer a chance to return.
+Provide information that a customer might be seeking, and in the case of a negative review, apologise earnestly and offer the customer a chance to return.

 Keep in mind that this only works if you have a process for who on your team(s) addresses the reviews that need a response.
 It should be a customer care team, a local manager, or a trusted partner — and determining who is responsible is an important part of building your reputation management strategy as a whole.